 Choosing a Criminal Defense Attorney for Marijuana Possession

-Although the use and possession of marijuana is common in Florida, the punishments are particularly harsh.
-The mere possession of marijuana (aka cannabis, pot, weed) is a misdemeanor punishable by up to 12 months in jail and a two year suspension of your driver’s license.
+Although the use and possession of marijuana are common in Florida, the punishments are particularly harsh.
+The mere possession of marijuana (aka cannabis, pot, weed) is a misdemeanor punishable by up to 12 months in jail and a 12-month revocation of your driver’s license.